Meryl Streep on screen and stage

 Meryl Streep is an American actress who has had an extensive career in film, television, and stage.
-She made her stage debut in 1975 with The Public Theater production of Trelawny of the 'Wells'.
+She made her broadway stage debut in 1975 with The Public Theater production of Trelawny of the 'Wells'.
 She went on to perform several roles on stage in the 1970s, gaining a Tony Award nomination for her role in 27 Wagons Full of Cotton (1976).
 In 1977, Streep made her film debut with a brief role alongside Jane Fonda in Julia.
 A supporting role in the war drama The Deer Hunter (1978) proved to be a breakthrough for Streep; she received her first Academy Award nomination for it.
 She won the award the following year for playing a troubled wife in the top-grossing drama Kramer vs. Kramer (1979).
 In 1978, Streep played a German, "Aryan" woman married to a Jewish man in Nazi Germany in the television miniseries Holocaust, which earned her a Primetime Emmy Award.

 Streep established herself as a leading Hollywood actress in the 1980s.
 She played dual roles in the period drama The French Lieutenant's Woman (1981), and starred as a Polish Holocaust survivor in Sophie's Choice (1982).
 She was awarded the Best Actress Oscar for the latter.
 Streep portrayed the real-life character of Karen Silkwood in Mike Nichols' drama Silkwood (1983), before starring in her most financially successful release of the decade, the romantic drama Out of Africa (1985), in which she played the Danish writer Karen Blixen.
 With intermittent successes, Streep's career went through a period of relative decline post-1985, with several commentators criticizing her inclination towards melodramatic roles, despite her attempt at playing against-type in the comedies She-Devil (1989) and Death Becomes Her (1992).

 In 1995, Streep starred opposite Clint Eastwood as an unhappily married woman in The Bridges of Madison County, her biggest critical and commercial success of the decade.
 Although her dramas of the late 1990s received a mixed reception overall, she was praised for her role as a cancer patient in One True Thing (1998).
 She had acclaimed roles in the 2002 films Adaptation. and The Hours, and won a second Emmy Award for the television miniseries Angels in America a year later.
 Greater success returned to Streep in 2006, with an Academy Award-nominated role as a ruthless fashion magazine editor in the comedy-drama The Devil Wears Prada.
 This led to starring roles in several high-profile films, including the US$609 million-grossing romantic comedy Mamma Mia!
 (2008), her highest-grossing release, and the comedy-drama Julie & Julia (2009), in which she played Julia Child.
 These roles re-established Streep's stardom.
 Her portrayal of Margaret Thatcher in the biopic The Iron Lady (2011) earned her another Academy Award for Best Actress.
 Further Oscar nominations came for her starring roles in August: Osage County (2013), Into the Woods (2014), Florence Foster Jenkins (2016), and The Post (2017), setting a record for more nominations than any actor or actress in history.